nuagenetworks/vspkdoc/_sources/v5_0/nuvcenterhypervisor.rst.txt

 - ``vcenter_user``: Username for VCenter.

+- ``vrs_agent_moid``: VRS agent MOID to uniquely identify VRS VM on the Vcenter

+- ``vrs_agent_name``: VRS agent name on the Vcenter

 - ``vrs_configuration_time_limit``: The maximum wait time limit in minutes to get VRS configured at cluster level

 - ``vrs_metrics_id``: ID of the VRS metrics object.

+- ``vrs_mgmt_hostname``: The VRS Management Hostname that will be configured on the VRS and in case of vCenter 6.5 and above, will be used to rename the VRS Agent in vCenter

 - ``vrs_state``: Current state of the VRS VM on the hypervisor